AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-tables/hide-table-cells.md

 ![](../../../../../images/eurd-win-table-process-hidden-cell-mode.png)

-The image below illustrates how an original table looks like:
+The image below illustrates how the original table looks like:

 ![](../../../../../images/eurd-win-table-hidden-cell-mode-initial-layout.png)

 The following modes are available to process hidden cells:

-* **StretchPreviousCell** - A cell located to the left of the hidden cell is stretched to occupy the available space.
+* **StretchPreviousCell** - A cell to the left of the hidden cell is stretched to occupy the available space.
 If the hidden cell is the first in the row, the next cell is stretched.

     ![](../../../../../images/eurd-win-table-hidden-cell-mode-stretch-previous-cell.png)

-* **StretchNextCell** - A cell located to the right of the hidden cell is stretched to occupy the available space.
+* **StretchNextCell** - A cell to the right of the hidden cell is stretched to occupy the available space.
 If the hidden cell is the last in the row, the previous cell is stretched.

     ![](../../../../../images/eurd-win-table-hidden-cell-mode-stretch-next-cell.png)

-* **ResizeCellsEqually** - All visible cells are resized to equally divide the space that a hidden cell reserved.
+* **ResizeCellsEqually** - All visible cells are resized to divide the space that a hidden cell reserved equally.

     ![](../../../../../images/eurd-win-table-hidden-cell-mode-resize-cells-equally.png)